ConSol-Monitoring/check_vsphere/docs/cmd/vsan.md

 REGEX of `--include`, `--exclude` is matched against cluster name.

-This is an in depth check of the 'vSAN object health" test.
+This is an in depth check of the "vSAN object health" test.
 It's not very well tested yet.

 ## Examples